Business, today, is -IMHO- a lot easier than it used to be.

 Pricing: It has a flexible plan starting from $50.

-Useberry is the newest comer from the 3 usability testing platforms and although it had the disadvantage of starting far behind, it also had an unparalleled competitive advantage: to know the market before entering it.
+Useberry is the newcomer of the 3 usability testing platforms and although it had the disadvantage of starting far behind, it also had an unparalleled competitive advantage: to know the market before entering it.